Serbs of Croatia: Croatian War of Independence

-Amid rising Serbian nationalism and tensions between Yugoslav republics during the breakup of Yugoslavia, on 8 July 1989 Serbs held a rally in Knin during which numerous Chetnik symbols were exhibited and a JNA military intervention against Croatia was invoked.
-With the introduction of the multiparty system, the first ethnic Serb parties were founded in Croatia, the largest being Serb Democratic Party (SDS).
+Amid rising Serbian nationalism and tensions between Yugoslav republics during the breakup of Yugoslavia, on 8 July 1989 Serbs held a rally in Knin during which numerous Chetnik symbols were exhibited and a Yugoslav People's Army intervention against Croatia was invoked.
+With the introduction of the multiparty system, the first ethnic Serb parties were founded in Croatia, the largest being Serb Democratic Party.
 Soon afterwards, extremist leaders of the Serb movements in Lika, Northern Dalmatia, Kordun, and Podunavlje called for armed rebellion against the Croatian government, and violence against Croats and refused to recognize legally elected Croatian authorities.
 By this point, several opposition parties in Serbia, such as Vojislav Šešelj's Serbian Radical Party, were openly calling for a Greater Serbia that would incorporate Serbs living in different regions of Yugoslavia into one state, rejecting the then existing boundaries of the republics as the artificial creation of Tito's Partisans.
 The crisis in Yugoslavia was further fueled by Serbian President Slobodan Milošević, who supported these groups.
-Milošević "endorsed a Serbian nationalist agenda" and "exploited a growing wave of Serbian nationalism to strengthen centralised rule in the SFRY".
+Milošević "endorsed a Serbian nationalist agenda" and "exploited a growing wave of Serbian nationalism to strengthen centralised rule in the Socialist Federal Republic of Yugoslavia".
 The republics of Croatia and Slovenia eventually sought to secede from Yugoslavia following disagreements between the republics regarding the structure of the federal government.

-Tension grew following the Croatian Democratic Union (HDZ) 's victory in the 1990 general election, led by Franjo Tudjman, since one of its political goals was Croatia's independence from Yugoslavia.
-Jovan Rašković, leader of SDS, refused to participate in the work of the Croatian Parliament in May 1990.
+Tension grew following the Croatian Democratic Union's victory in the 1990 general election, led by Franjo Tudjman, since one of its political goals was Croatia's independence from Yugoslavia.
+Jovan Rašković, leader of the Serb Democratic Party, refused to participate in the work of the Croatian Parliament in May 1990.
 Some prominent Serbian politicians and scientists, such as Simo Rajić and Jovan Bamburać, called for coexistence, de-escalation and peace, while others organized Serb parties in the Croatian government-controlled areas, like Milan Đukić, while others, like Veljko Džakula, unsuccessfully tried to organize the parties in the rebelled areas, but their work was prevented by Serb nationalists.
 On 17 August 1990, part of the Croatian Serbs, supported by Serbia, rebelled against Croatian government in the so-called Log Revolution.